Hernia Mesh Lawsuit Lawyers – Neinstein Personal Injury Lawyers

 We want to hear from you, our experienced lawyers can be reached toll-free at 1-866-920-4242, or confidentially through our contact form below.

-Over the course of the last 10 or 15 years, Canadian physicians, surgical patients, and product liability lawyers have been forced to confront the serious risks associated with surgical mesh, a device commonly used in hernia surgeries and other procedures.
+Over the course of approximately the last 15 years, Canadian physicians, surgical patients, and product liability lawyers have been forced to confront the serious risks associated with surgical mesh, a device commonly used in hernia surgeries and other procedures.
 Surgical mesh – which is known as hernia mesh when used in hernia operations and transvaginal when used in surgeries to treat stress urinary incontinence – is used in approximately 100,000 operations every year in Canada.
 The occurrence of complications depends on the variety of surgery and type of hernia mesh being used.

 Since 2000, several varieties of hernia mesh have been banned or recalled in Canada, and several mesh implant lawsuits have sought compensation for suffering patients.
 If you or someone you know has experienced a hernia repair with mesh complications symptoms, contact a hernia mesh lawyer at Neinstein Personal Injury Lawyers to learn how we can help.
 Our team can provide guidance and advice as you seek compensation.